Liberal Studies (LIS)

 LIS 101.
 The Studio Age: Our Hollywood Heritage.
 3 Hours.

 This course is a survey of the Studio Age of Hollywood movies from 1929 to 1948 emphasizing the shared roles of corporations, artists, and audiences in the creation of our film heritage, as well as how this heritage is reflected in contemporary culture.
 Topics include: studio history, film vocabulary, genres.
-Course Information: This course fulfills a general education requirement at UIS in the area of Freshman Seminar and a general education requirement at UIS in the area of Humanities.
+Course Information: This course fulfills a general education requirement at UIS in the area of First-Year Seminar and a general education requirement at UIS in the area of Humanities.

 LIS 211.
 Liberty Studies.
 3 Hours.